pyroib/Website-Screaming-Rocket/README.md

 ## License

-Copyright (C) 2003 Ian Blott - All Rights Reserved
+CC 2003 Ian Blott - All Rights Reserved

-This project can not be copied and/or distributed without the express permission of Ian Blott / ScreamingRocket
+This project can be copied and/or distributed without the express permission of Ian Blott / ScreamingRocket with credits to this repository

-Unauthorized copying of this file, via any medium is strictly prohibited

-Proprietary and confidential